T-Letuka/Retail/README.md

 In production this model would be redesigned as:
 **"Will this customer make a second purchase within 90 days?"**

-Using features measured at the time of the **first purchase only** — delivery experience, order value, product category, processing time - removes the leakage entirely and produces a genuinely forward-looking prediction tool.
+Using features measured at the time of the **first purchase only**  delivery experience, order value, product category, processing time,  removes the leakage entirely and produces a genuinely forward-looking prediction tool.

 ---